 Don’t we feel the need to entertain sometimes?
 We do.
-We go to a park or we watch a nice movie on the computer or in a theater.
+We go to a park, or we watch a beautiful movie on the computer or in a theatre.
 That way, we keep us entertained without letting the idiot box intimidate us with a hell lot of unwanted information.

-Watching too much TV could also be a sign of “escapism.”
-The tendency to not acknowledge there’s something wrong with your life.
-When we don’t have the courage to address the problem that could make significant improvements to our lives, we either start sleeping more than required or we start watching too much TV.
+When you don’t dare to address the issues that could make significant improvements in your life, you either start sleeping more than required or start watching too much TV.